rickstaa/stable-learning-control/README.md

 ## Package Overview

 Welcome to the Bayesian Learning Control (BLC) framework!
-The Bayesian Learning Control framework enables you to automatically create, train and deploy various Reinforcement Learning (RL) and Imitation learning (IL) control algorithms directly from real-world data.
+The Bayesian Learning Control framework enables you to automatically create, train and deploy various safe (stable and robust) Reinforcement Learning (RL) and Imitation learning (IL) control algorithms directly from real-world data.
 This framework is made up of four main modules: